Data Health Plans

 - A Data Health Plan will be formulated in conjunction with plans for specified health diagnoses and other activities.

-- The three-year period from fiscal 2015 through fiscal 2017 marks the first period of the Data Health Plan.
+- The six-year period from fiscal 2018 through fiscal 2023 marks the second period of the Data Health Plan.

 Objectives of the Data Health Plan